jmpos7/buzzfeed-clone-js/README.md

 Buzzfeed clone built using vanilla Javascript.
 This is a simple personality quiz inspired by the universe of Dungeons and Dragons.

 ## Features
-- 6 options for each question
+- 4 questions with 6 answers for each question
-- Unique logic to assess results
+- Result assessment logic based on most applicable answers
 - 14 potential results based on combinations of options
 - Simple design inspired by Buzzfeed Quizzes